Smuggler's Run: Reception

-GamePro said of the PlayStation 2 version, "Smuggler's Run's go-anywhere experience frees you up to get a bit creative with your driving, and the high speeds combined with rugged off-road courses make for a wild ride."
+Jake The Snake of GamePro said in one review that the PlayStation 2 version "has so many variables that no two runs are alike, and you'll enjoy replaying missions over and over.
+If you're in the market for some highly addictive, heart-pounding action, socre a copy of Smuggler's Run."
+In another GamePro review, Human Tornado said of the same console version, "Smuggler's Run's go-anywhere experience frees you up to get a bit creative with your driving, and the high speeds combined with rugged off-road courses make for a wild ride."
 Edge gave the same console version a score of six out of ten, saying that it "smacks of a game which has had a great deal of effort expended on its physics engine and raw playability, but very little on drawing up an overarching design."

+According to PC Data, Smuggler's Run sold 120,000 units in 2000 for the PlayStation 2.

 Sequel

 A sequel to the game was produced: Smuggler's Run 2, which was released for the Sony PlayStation 2 on October 30, 2001.
-The sequel was later ported to the GameCube on August 7, 2002 and renamed Smuggler's Run: Warzones.
+The sequel was later ported to the GameCube on August 7, 2002, and renamed Smuggler's Run: Warzones.